 Add a layer mask to cliff layer ( to add layer mask, select Layer > Layer Mask > Reveall All).
 Activate the Brush tool (B) and set it's opacity about 30%.
 Then using a soft round black brush hide the highlighted red parts of cliff image to blend it with mountain 1 layer.

 Here are the results.

-You may notice that the platform for waterfall in cliff layer also hided while masking.
-So we need new platform for waterfall so it’s look like it is falling from the cliff.
+You may notice that the platform for a waterfall in the cliff layer is also hidden while masking.
+So we need a new platform for a waterfall so it looks like it is falling from the cliff.
 To achieve this, place the waterfall 1 image under the cliff layer as shown in the image below.
-The best part of this image is that it has same falling waterfall as we’ve have in cliff image and you can also use it to blend it with cliff waterfall.
+The best part of this image is that it has the same falling waterfall as we've had in cliff image and you can also use it to blend it with cliff waterfall.